Michelle McManus: 2009–2012: The Hour and presenting

 McManus appeared regularly as a guest co-host of the weekday Scottish lifestyle TV programme The Hour during the summer of 2009.
 In October 2009, McManus became a permanent main presenter alongside Stephen Jardine.
 The programme was relaunched in September 2011 as a weekly peak-time programme, with McManus co-hosting with new presenter Tam Cowan, but was axed after four weeks due to low viewership.

-In addition to The Hour, McManus has also presented Hogmanay programming for STV, including the 2009 documentary special Scotland's Always Had Talent and a year later, Midnight, a pre-recorded special edition of The Hour.
+In addition to The Hour, McManus has also presented Hogmanay programming for STV, including the 2009 documentary special Scotland's Always Had Talent and a year later, The Midnight Hour, a pre-recorded special edition of The Hour.

 Her programme for BBC Alba, Is Mise Michelle McManus, was shown on Christmas Day 2011 with a second programme for BBC Alba, Michelle at the Mod, broadcast on Christmas Day 2013.

 In September 2010, McManus was one of the performers for Pope Benedict XVI at a ticketed Mass of the Feast of Saint Ninian in Bellahouston Park, as part of the Pope's state visit to the United Kingdom.

 McManus was a columnist for the Glasgow Evening Times, up until 2018, and was a judge for the papers Glasgow's Star Turn talent contest in 2012.

-2012–present: Return to music and Loose Women
+2012–2023: Second album and Our Lives

 In September 2012, McManus was one of the artists on the single by Mànran, "Take You There" as the official single of the 2012 STV Children's Appeal.
 It reached number 70 on the Scottish Singles Chart.

 Since 2012, McManus has performed her one-woman shows at the Edinburgh Festival.
 This trilogy of shows, comprising "Michelle at the Musicals", "Reloaded" and "Pop Goes the Idol", was co-written by McManus with Bruce Devlin.
 From 2013 to 2017, she toured "Musicals" and "Reloaded" in Scotland and Northern England.
+In 2014, she performed with Rod Stewart at the Ovo Hydro in Glasgow to celebrate fifty years of the Lisbon Lions, and in the same year performed with Lulu as part of the 2014 Commonwealth Games.

 McManus paid tribute and sang two songs at Martyn Hett's funeral on 30 June 2017.
 Martyn was one of the 22 victims of the Manchester bombing on 22 May 2017.
 In late 2017, McManus recorded a cover version of "We All Stand Together" along with Choirs with Purpose in an attempt to reach the Christmas number one spot on the UK Singles Charts.

 In January 2018, McManus was a guest panellist on Loose Women.

-In July 2020, she presented a show for BBC Radio Scotland entitled Our Lives.
+In July 2020, she presented a show for BBC Radio Scotland titled Our Lives.
+In December 2019, McManus released her second studio album, a Christmas album in collaboration with the SoundSational Community Choir titled Michelle McManus' Winter Wonderland.
+The album was released via her independent record label, McMannii, and was made available for digital download and on streaming services.